Carrier Strike Group Seven 2007–09 operations: 2007 surge deployment

 Between 16–18 March 2007, Carrier Strike Group Seven took part in a passing exercise (PASSEX) with the Japanese Maritime Self Defense Force (JMSDF) in the Philippine Sea.
 The goal of the exercise was for (CARSTRKGRU-7) to work with their JMSDF counterparts in such areas of mutual interest, including drills in communications, precision maneuvering, air defense tactics, and surface warfare tactics.
 Ronald Reagan also conducted a fueling at sea with each of the four JMSDF ships, as well as a photo exercise (pictured) and a pass in review.
 COMCARSTRKGRU-7 Admiral Martoglio noted:

-We value the close relationship with our counterparts in JMSDF as we work together to address regional issues of vital importance to both countries.
-The United States Navy and the Japanese Maritime Self Defense Force have a unique relationship in that we have one of the most robust bilateral exercise programs between any two countries.
-This PASSEX is a chance for our two navies to enhance military-to-military relationships and is designed to improve both naval forces’ capability for coordinated and bilateral operations.
+We value our close relationship with our counterparts in the JMSDF as we work together to address regional issues of vital importance to both countries.
+The United States Navy and the Japanese Maritime Self-Defense Force share a unique bond, featuring one of the most robust bilateral exercise programs between any two nations.
+This PASSEX provides an opportunity for our navies to strengthen military-to-military ties and is designed to enhance both forces’ capability for coordinated and joint operations.

 Also, to facilitate better communications, both navies participated in an officer exchange program that ensured a seamless integration of two naval forces.